 The moment has arrived.
 Eng.
 Idogbo approaches the control panels, with extra showoff, with his eyes on the honorable minister, and his fingers push buttons, here and there, off and on, with a big confidence and a big smile.

 He describes to the Honorable Minister about the different buttons and lights.
 He speaks up and down, left and right, and he makes sure, no one around will understand what he is saying.

-Plus, he promised the Minister, that the village chief, will not have to send to Idogbo two goats, some corns, pineapples and casava tubers, and in any case, the village certainly will not have to send any beautiful girl, to explain to Idogbo what is the importance of electricity to the village.
+Plus, he promised the Minister, that the village chief, will not have to send to Idogbo two goats, some corns, pineapples and casava tubers, and in any case, the village will certainly not have to send any beautiful girl to explain to Idogbo the importance of electricity to the village.